SupaxInc/data-structure-and-algorithms/README.md

     - Exclusion choice for back track happens when call stack pops as path combinations is part of the parameter so no need to pop in loop

+# Graphs

+## 200 - Number of Islands

+**Intuition:** Count the number of connected groups of '1's (islands) in a 2D grid by marking visited parts to avoid recounting.

+- Solutions

+    **Brute Force:** Nested for loop

+    - Time Complexity: O(n^2)
+    - Space Complexity: O(n)

+    **Optimized Approach:** DFS or BFS grid traversal

+    - Time Complexity: O(n)
+    - Space Complexity: O(n) or O(h)

+    **Solution:** Use DFS or BFS to “sink” islands so that it is easier to count islands that have not been sunk.

+    **Unique uses:**

+    - Used DFS or BFS to find all adjacent 1’s then sinks them so that other 1’s that are alone can be found.

 # Dynamic Programming

 ## 70 - Climbing Stairs